AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 ## Learning Objectives

 Data Architects and Data Engineers must closely collaborate for a successful Experience Platform deployment.
-This hands-on tutorial will teach you the key tasks executed by _both roles_ so you understand how to get started implementing Experience Platform for your own business.
+This hands-on tutorial will teach you the key tasks executed by _both roles_ so you know how to get started implementing Experience Platform for your own business.

 Topics include: